- New polling shows a third of 18 to 34-year-olds sought mental health support of some kind for the first time

 Technology may also have played a part.
-During the pandemic, new ways of delivering mental health services remotely, such as Priory Connect, an online video therapy service allowing people to access mental health specialists from their own home, have become popular.
+During the pandemic, new ways of delivering mental health services remotely, such as our online video therapy service allows people to access mental health specialists from their own home, have become popular.
 It also enables people in remote areas to access world-class specialists, is affordable for many, and a useful alternative to traditional psychotherapy settings.

 The poll results chime with what Dr Paul McLaren, a consultant psychiatrist at Priory’s Fenchurch Street Wellbeing Centre, has been seeing.
 He says that people not seeking help when they could have “has been a major problem, but it is turning around”.

 Dr McLaren says unhelpful attitudes towards mental healthcare partly stem from historical prejudices; “In the past, stigma has been driven by a societal misunderstanding of mental health issues as moral failure or weakness.”